cuboulder-MSD/digColl_rockyFlats/README.md

 ## Metadata

 ### Collection Name
-Name of the collection.
+Name of the collection: Rocky Flats Collection
 ### Title
 Title derived from original captions on the work by the creator.
 If the original title is not available titles are created by the cataloger.
 ### Creator
 Individual(s) or corporate entities that created the work.
-Common creators seen in the collection include:
+Common creators seen in the collection include: [EG & G Rocky Flats, Inc., compiler](http://id.loc.gov/authorities/names/no90018414)
 ### CreatorLink
 URI for the Creator.
 ### Date
 Date the item was created and issued.
+Dates range from 1991-1992.
 ### Format
-Format of the item, using the vocabulary of the Getty Art & Architectural Thesaurus [(AAT)]((http://vocab.getty.edu/aat).
-Format terms frequently seen in the collection include:
+Format of the item, using the vocabulary of the [Getty Art & Architectural Thesaurus](http://vocab.getty.edu/aat).
+Format terms frequently seen in the collection include: [accident reports](http://vocab.getty.edu/page/aat/300027273); [faxes](http://vocab.getty.edu/page/aat/300240262)
 ### FormatLink
 URI for the AAT Format.
 ### Subject
 Library of Congress Subject Headings (LCSH) relevant to the item.
-Common subject headings include:
+Common subject headings include: [Rocky Flats Plant (U.S.)](http://id.loc.gov/authorities/names/n95063767); [Nuclear weapons plants--Management](http://id.loc.gov/authorities/subjects/sh89000363); [Nuclear weapons industry--Accidents](http://id.loc.gov/authorities/subjects/sh85093133)
 ### SubjectLink
 URI for the LCSH.
 ### Contributor
-Contributor to the work.
+Contributor to the work: [Colorado.
+Department of Public Health and Environment, former owner](http://id.loc.gov/authorities/names/no94027878)
 ### ContributorLink
 URI for the contributor.
 ### Type
 Type terms assigned to the item.
 Type terms for this collection include:
 ### TypeLink
 URI for the DCMI Type.
 ### Identifier ARK